JuanIrache/DJI_SRT_Parser/README.md

 (As far as we know)
 - Timecode: HH:MM:SS,FFF
 - GPS: degrees (and meters for third value, altitude)
-- Date: YYYY.MM.DD HH:MM:SS (note that the time zone is not specified, could be local where the drone was registered, or flown...)
+- Date: timestamp in milliseconds (note that the time zone is not specified, could be local where the drone was registered, or flown...)
 - Barometer: meters (more accurate than GPS altitude)
 - Speed: km/h
 - Duration: seconds